It happens... a weekend fall from the backyard tree house, an evening gash on the forehead or a middle-of-the night fever.

 Families that have a doctor for their children can always call the physician's office for guidance about the best place for treatment.
 However, as many parents can attest, illnesses and injuries often occur after hours, on weekends and during holidays.

-Edward Walton, M.D., director of Pediatric Emergency Medicine at Beaumont Children's, recommends parents go to a hospital emergency center staffed by pediatric-trained physicians if a child is experiencing any of the following:
+The experts at the Beaumont Children’s Pediatric Emergency Center recommend parents go to a hospital emergency center staffed by pediatric-trained physicians if a child is experiencing any of the following:

 - wheezing or shortness of breath, difficulty breathing

 - lacerations that might require sedation to close

 - displaced fractures

 - fainting, dizziness, weakness

 - fever with convulsions or any fever in children under 3 months

 - coughing or vomiting blood